QubitPi/Messier-61/docs/docs/concepts/index.md

   we need to spend on re-reding the notes after 6 monts.
 - **It's difficult to pre-evalutate the knowlege we are learning and consuming**.
 How many times did people picked up a new book and spend couple of hours skiming through it only to find that the book doesn't help them much?
-- **There’s no standard way to share knowledge among people**.
+- **There's no standard way to share knowledge among people**.
 You have a fantastic learning, put them down on some media, and send them to your friend, who later ask you: "What the heck is this?"

 Moreover, although there are already knowlege-graph based toosl out there, such as